Not filing Form 5472 costs $25,000 per year. We file it for $299.

 The IRS uses Form 5472 to detect transfer-pricing abuse and hidden income shifting.
 When a foreign owner moves money in and out of a US company, those transactions can disguise profit.
 Form 5472 forces disclosure of every such transaction, identified by category and dollar amount.
 The form has no tax calculation — it simply lists who the foreign owner is, what the US entity is, and what money changed hands.

-Who has to file Form 5472?
+Who must file Form 5472?

 Any US corporation or LLC that is at least 25% owned by a non-US person and had at least one reportable transaction during the tax year must file Form 5472.
 This includes foreign-owned single-member LLCs, foreign-owned C-corporations, and US branches of foreign corporations.